Flexible Bayesian Nonlinear Model Configuration: Further Applications

-\section{Further applications}
+\section{Further Applications}

+In Appendix~\ref{Ex:NeoAsteroids}, we provide an additional example of classification of Asteroids.
+Moreover, we address two extra examples of model inference: In the first of them (Appendix~\ref{Ex:JupiterMass}), we recover the planetary mass law based on the exoplanets data introduced in Section~\ref{Ex:Kepler}.
+In the latter (Appendix~\ref{ap:sim.ex}), we address a complex simulation scenario of a logic regression case \cite{hubin2018novel}, where we show the ability of BGNLM to recover highly nonlinear Boolean interactions.

-\subsection{Example 5: Neo asteroids classification}
+\subsection{Example 6: Neo Asteroids Classification}

-This dataset \citep{Neodata} consists of characteristic measures of 20766 asteroids, some of which are classified as potentially hazardous objects, whilst others are not.
-Measurements of the following nine explanatory variables are available: \textit{Mean anomaly, Inclination, Argument of perihelion, Longitude of the ascending node, Rms residual, Semi major axis, Eccentricity, Mean motion, Absolute magnitude}.
+The data set \cite{Neodata} addressed in this example consists of characteristic measures of 20\,766 asteroids, some of which are classified as potentially hazardous objects, whilst others are not.
+Measurements of the following nine explanatory variables are available: \textit{Mean anomaly, Inclination, Argument of perihelion, Longitude of the ascending node, Rms residual, Semi-major axis, Eccentricity, Mean motion, Absolute magnitude}.
 It can be downloaded from \url{2016.spaceappschallenge.org}.

 The training sample consisted of $n=64$ objects (32 of which are potentially hazardous objects, whilst the other 32 are not) and the test sample of the remaining $n_p=20\,702$ objects.
 Table~\ref{t1} shows that even with such a small training set most methods tend to perform very well.
-The na{\i}ve Bayes classifier has the smallest accuracy with a huge number of false positives.
-The tree based methods also have comparably small accuracy, where tree based gradient boosting, in addition, delivers too many false positives.
+The na{\i}ve Bayes classifier has the lowest accuracy with a huge number of false positives.
+The tree-based methods also have comparably small accuracy, where tree-based gradient boosting, in addition, delivers too many false positives.
 Random forests tend to have on average too many false negatives, though there is a huge variation of performance between different runs ranging from almost perfect accuracy down to accuracy as low as the na{\i}ve Bayes classifier.
+In this example, we used $\mathcal{G} = \{\text{gauss}(x),\text{tanh}(x)$, $\text{atan}(x),\text{sin}(x)\}$, $a = e^{-2}$, $D=4$, $L=15$ and $Q = 15$.